smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 Approximately:

-* Windows 10 seems to needs 6-8GB to function in normal use;
+* Windows 10 seems to need 6-8GB to function in normal use;
 * The database needs 1-2 GB (SQL server will automatically; Postgres will run in less);
 * R needs 1-2 GB (depends on study size; may need more);
 * The Middleware 2-3GB;